 - There are no travel stipends, funds, or grants for breakout presenters.

-- As a token of our appreciation, presenters and co-presenters, including those participating in panels, will be exempt from any conference registration fees for the day(s) of their presentation(s).
+- As a token of our appreciation, workshop presenters and co-presenters, including those participating in panels, will be exempt from any conference registration fees for the day of their presentation.

-Conference Training Tracks:
+Conference Tracks:

 - Development – The generation of new housing units and/or the preservation of existing units.
 This track can include rental, home ownership, and other models.
 Any aspect of the development process can be looked at in this track including construction methods, financing, laws and rules, case studies, trends and emerging information, and more.

-- Homeownership – This track looks specifically at issues around creating, retaining, and support low-income homeowners.
+- Homeownership – This track looks specifically at issues around creating, retaining, and supporting low-income homeowners.
 Topics that are commonly addressed in this track include updates to real estate laws, housing rehabilitation programming and funding, case studies, new construction methods, etc.

 - Homelessness – This track addresses the continuum of the unhoused and the challenges faced by those who lack housing and by those who attempt to deliver housing for the unhoused.
 Presentations often look at case studies, current legal cases and their impacts, new laws and rules, federal and state plans, new developments and projects, and more.